birds-inc/m8-sample-organizer/README.md

 Python is pre-installed on most computers - try the command `python --version` or `python3 --version` to see if it exists.

-Otherwise, you can install it from [Python](https://www.python.org/downloads/).
+Otherwise, you can install it from [Python.org](https://www.python.org/downloads/).
 Note the installation path for later reference.

 ## Install FFmpeg

-[FFmpeg](https://ffmpeg.org/download.html) is a free, open-sourced tool used to correctly convert and format audio files for use on the M8.
+[FFmpeg](https://ffmpeg.org/download.html) is a free, industry-standard tool used to convert and format audio files for use on the M8.

 Note the installation path for later reference.